 Aside from the iPhone 5 unlock confusion, the company has maintained a pretty straightforward policy on device unlocking.
 Based on the age of your iPhone, it’s most likely already unlocked.

 Although Sprint is now T-Mobile, the unlocking policy for its older model iPhones is nearly unchanged.
 Sprint will automatically unlock a device once the conditions are met as long as they are SIM unlock capable.
 Unfortunately, devices manufactured before 2015 and incapable of being unlocked for domestic use (you can take it overseas after contacting customer support).
-The company will provide an MSL code for those devices but iPhones do not use MSL (Master Subsidy Lock) codes so it is pointless.
+The company will provide an MSL code for those devices, but iPhones do not use MSL (Master Subsidy Lock) codes, so it is pointless.

 The company’s basis for this is that iPhones manufactured before 2015 were not required by law to be carrier unlocked, so the company never gave its customers the option.
 If you’re using an iPhone 6 or older, it isn’t likely that your phone will ever be unlocked from Sprint’s network.

 If you need your device unlocked for international travel, or your device doesn’t unlock automatically, you can contact Sprint Customer Service.